gAmUssA/ccloud-tools/README.md

     <img src="images/credentials.png" />
 </p>

 The information from Confluent Cloud can be easily obtained via the dashboard.
-Go to your cluster and then -- access the Client Config tab.
+Go to your cluster and then access the Client Config tab.
 There, you can create new API keys and secret, as well as retrieve your cluster bootstrap servers.
-If you are new to Confluent Cloud, you might want to watch the following video:
+If you are new to Confluent Cloud -- you might want to watch the following video: